jbaines-r7/spring4shell_vulnapp/README.md

 mvn package
 ```

-That should generate a war file in target.
-You can load that into Tomcat.
+That should generate a war file in `./target/`.
+You can load the war into Tomcat.
 How?
 Something like:

 ```
 wget https://dlcdn.apache.org/tomcat/tomcat-8/v8.5.77/bin/apache-tomcat-8.5.77.zip